 Since you won’t know in advance what interviewing techniques your interviewer will be using, you’ll benefit from preparing several scenarios from the jobs you’ve held.

 First, make a list of the skills and/or experiences that are required for the job.
-You might look at the job listing for suggestions and match your qualifications to those listed in the posting.
-Then, consider specific examples of times that you displayed those skills.
+It may help you to look at the job listing and similar job listings for indications of the required or preferred skills/qualities and match your qualifications to those listed in the posting.
+Then, consider specific examples of occasions when you displayed those skills.
 For each example, name the situation, task, action, and result.

-Example Question 1: Tell me about a time you had to complete a task under a tight deadline.
+Example Question 1: Tell me about a time you had to complete a task within a tight deadline.
 Describe the situation, and explain how you handled it.

-Example Answer 1: While I typically like to plan my work out in stages and complete it piece by piece, I can also achieve strong work results under a tight deadline.
-Once at a former company, an employee left days before a big project of his was due.
-I was asked to take it over, with only a few days to learn about and complete the project.
-I created a task force, delegated work, and we all completed the assignment with a day to spare.
-I think I tend to thrive under tight deadlines.
+Example Answer 1: While I typically like to plan out my work in stages and complete it piece by piece, I can also achieve high-quality work results under tight deadlines.
+Once, at a former company, an employee left days before the imminent deadline of one of his projects.
+I was asked to assume responsibility for it, with only a few days to learn about and complete the project.
+I created a task force and delegated work, and we all completed the assignment with a day to spare.
+In fact, I believe I thrive when working under tight deadlines.

-Example Question 2: What do you do when a team member refuses to complete his or her portion of the work?
+Example Question 2: What do you do when a team member refuses to complete his or her quota of the work?

 Example Answer 2: When there are team conflicts or issues, I always try my best to step up as team leader if needed.
 I think my communication skills make me an effective leader and moderator.
-For example, once I was working on a team project, and two of the team members got into an argument, both refusing to complete their assignments.
-They were both dissatisfied with their workloads, so I arranged a team meeting where we rearranged the assignments for the team.
+For example, one time, when I was working on a team project, two of the team members got embroiled in an argument, both refusing to complete their assignments.
+They were both dissatisfied with their workloads, so I arranged a team meeting where we reallocated all the assignments among the team members.
 This made everyone happier and more productive, and our project was a success.